Modern Baseball: Early years and success (2011–2016)

-Bren Lukens and Jake Ewald met in high school when Lukens was interested in Ewald's twin sister.
+Bren Lukens (Note: Born Brendan Lukens.
+Bren uses they/them pronouns.) and Jake Ewald met in high school when Lukens was interested in Ewald's twin sister.
 They belonged to different friend groups but found common ground through music.
 Their name was inspired by a book that Lukens and Ewald found in Ewald’s basement, titled Modern Baseball Techniques.

+The duo would record the EP The Nameless Ranger in 2010.
+Lukens formed a solo project called BTFL, which released one EP, Dude: The Love of Your Life Has Some Serious Issues, which included the tracks "The Weekend" and "I Think You Were in My Profile Picture Once," that were rerecorded for Modern Baseball's debut studio album Sports in 2012.

 Originally from Brunswick, Maryland, they relocated to Philadelphia to attend college, with Lukens attending Chestnut Hill College and Ewald attending Drexel University.
 In Philadelphia, they met fellow music lover Ian Farmer, who helped them record their first album, Sports, in Drexel's recording studios.
 Sports was released in 2012, and shortly thereafter the group temporarily left college to pursue music professionally.

 The band's first concert was in their shared house near Drexel University.
 The price of entry was either $3 or a picture of Michael Jordan.
 The house was later dubbed "The Michael Jordan House", which became a center for underground bands in the area.
 The music video for "The Weekend" was centered within various parts of the house, including its basement.
 The quartet started playing house shows around the area with bands like the Menzingers, Ted Nguyent, and Cayetana.

 The group's second full-length album, You're Gonna Miss It All, was released on Run For Cover Records in 2014, reaching #97 on the Billboard 200.
 The group toured the United States in early 2014 with the Wonder Years.
 Modern Baseball toured the United Kingdom in September 2014.
 The band spoke ahead of their tour explaining how they manage their busy schedules.

 In late 2015, the band announced plans for their third album that would be released in 2016 through Run For Cover Records, titled Holy Ghost.
 On February 25, 2016, the band announced that the album would be released on May 13, 2016 via Run For Cover and on Big Scary Monsters in the UK and Europe.
 Holy Ghost was produced by Joe Reinhart at Headroom Studios in Philadelphia.

 In May 2016, Modern Baseball embarked on The Holy Ghost Tour with Thin Lips and Joyce Manor.
 In fall 2016, Modern Baseball supported Brand New on tour along with the Front Bottoms.